 Nice guy.
 Has romantic intentions towards Mildred.
 Provides an alibi for Mildred after the police department bombing.
 But he leverages that alibi into getting Mildred to go on a date with him.
 When Mildred is unhappy on the date, James makes a scene, publicly shaming Mildred.
 Sure, Mildred wasn’t a great date…but that’s who she is.
 I’m sure people would defend James’s outburst, but the morally superior thing to do would have been to just politely leave.

 Managed the billboards.
-Like Anne, he's someone else who had more good than bad.
-On the good side of things, he called out Dixon for being an asshole and helped Mildred as best he could.
-Post-being attacked by Dixon, Red's kind enough to help Dixon in the hospital.
+Like Anne, he’s someone else who had more good than bad.
+On the good side of things, he called out Dixon for being a jerk and helped Mildred as best he could.
+Post-being attacked by Dixon, Red’s kind enough to help Dixon in the hospital.
 Which is an act of kindness that leaves Dixon in tears.
-When it comes to crossing into that negative realm, it could be said that Red didn't really help Mildred, only did his job.
+When it comes to crossing into that negative realm, it could be said that Red didn’t really help Mildred, only did his job.
 So was morally neutral, there.
-And that he actually taunted a police officer to that officer's face.
+And that he actually taunted a police officer to that officer’s face.
 People who respect authority would argue, I think, no matter what Dixon was accused of, that Red had crossed the line by disrespecting Dixon like that.

 Mildred’s friend.
 Supports Mildred.
 But does get arrested for possession of marijuana.
 Which is, for many people, a non-issue.
 But in conservative areas like Idaho…marijuana would still be a moral no-no.

 Dixon’s mom.
 A loving mother who is also a racist drunk.